oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 * **Domain in PV:**

 For Domain in PV, the type of restart needed depends on the nature of the WebLogic domain configuration change:
-    * With operator version 3.0.0, domain configuration changes that add clusters, either static or dynamic, cluster member servers, or standalone servers can now be performed dynamically.
+    * With operator version 3.0.0, domain configuration changes that add clusters, either configured or dynamic, cluster member servers, or standalone servers can now be performed dynamically.
 This support requires that the new clusters or servers are added to the domain configuration and then [triggering the operator's introspection]({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}}) of that new configuration.
     * Other changes to parts of the domain configuration that the operator introspects, require a full restart, even if the changes are dynamic.
       The following are the other types of changes to the domain configuration that the operator introspects:
         * Adding or removing a network access point